InsomniacByTrade/NetXThermostatHASS/README.md

 # NetX Thermostat Integration for Home Assistant

-This unofficial custom integration allows you to control and monitor a NetX Ethernet Thermostat from https://networkthermostat.com in Home Assistant.
+This unofficial custom integration allows you to control and monitor a NetX Ethernet Thermostat locally in Home Assistant.

 ## Features